Linear Start Mechanism

 The GLB-D and GLB-E have two control

-into countdown.
 When the light gets to green the solenoid is activated.

 The suffix -D or -E are minor configuration